Butonix/pajax/README.md

 ```

 fetch() does not reject on HTTP status error codes (non 2xx).
-Use Pajax.checkStatus to do so.
+Use the Pajax.checkStatus handler to do so.

 ```javascript
 Pajax.fetch(url, opts)